JoshuaKGoldberg/github-default-labels/.github/DEVELOPMENT.md

 Note that you'll need to run `pnpm build` before `pnpm lint` so that lint rules which check the file system can pick up on any built files.

+### Debugging Tests

+This repository includes a [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging) for debugging unit tests.
+To launch it, open a test file, then run _Debug Current Test File_ from the VS Code Debug panel (or press F5).

 ## Type Checking

 You should be able to see suggestions from [TypeScript](https://typescriptlang.org) in your editor for all open files.